 Uniquely built to protect from invaders you can see many traps for invaders like stairs were made with sudden gaps in between which were left open when there was an invasion.

-On the ground floor, there are many handicrafts workshops going on which are run by rural women.
+On the ground floor, there are many handicraft workshops going on, which are run by rural women.
 The main handicrafts are basket weaving, a mask(niqab) making, embroidery on textiles and jewelry making.

-The huge sandstone colored, silent walls of Nizwa fort leads to an exciting historical journey of Oman.
+The vast sandstone-colored, silent walls of Nizwa fort lead to an exciting historical journey of Oman.